Nynergy/dotfiles/README.md

-mirror | Bash script that will copy files to this very repo and push changes palette | Bash script that reads Xresources and saves it as a colorscheme with dmenu prism | Bash script that calls all my gen-\*.sh scripts described above puppetmaster | Master utility script for multiple system features sirenbar.py | Python script that displays song info from LMS in a polybar module tapestry | Helper script for making posts to [Lexica Chromatica](https://lexicachromatica.xyz)
+mirror | Bash script that will copy files to this very repo and push changes palette | Bash script that reads Xresources and saves it as a colorscheme with dmenu prism | Bash script that calls all my gen-\*.sh scripts described above puppetmaster | Master utility script for multiple system features using dmenu sirenbar.py | Python script that displays song info from LMS in a polybar module tapestry | Helper script for making posts to [Lexica Chromatica](https://lexicachromatica.xyz) using [scribe](https://github.com/Nynergy/scribe)

 #### A directory of colorschemes for use with my color scripts 'chameleon' and 'palette'